JSuttHoops/NBA-GUI/README.md

 ## Updating

-Running `./run/run.sh` again will pull the newest changes from the remote Git repository and restart the app.
+Running `./run/run.sh` (or `run\run.bat` on Windows) again will pull the newest changes from the remote Git repository and restart the app.
 This provides an easy way to stay up to date.